defenseunicorns/uds-docs/src/content/docs/tutorials/deploy-with-uds-core.md

 #### Deploy

-You can now deploy the bundle to create the k3d cluster in order to deploy UDS Core and `podinfo`.
-This process will take approximately 5 to 10 minutes to complete:
+You can now deploy the bundle which will create a k3d cluster, deploy UDS Core, and deploy `podinfo`.
+This process will take approximately 10-15 minutes to complete:

 ```bash
 uds deploy uds-bundle-podinfo-bundle-*-0.0.1.tar.zst --confirm